 Every project is unique, so we start by understanding the broader problems to be solved, and draw upon our teams’ expertise in engineering, design and building physics to create shading systems that work seamlessly with their surroundings.
-The earlier the collaboration with the design team, the more possibilities there are for many key considerations, such as:
+The earlier the collaboration with the design team, the more possibilities there are for many key considerations.

 - Concealment for invisibility when blinds are not in use